canada-ca/design-system/feedback/when.md

 ### Sensitive content

-Pages on sensitive subjects should be avoided (for example, suicide).
+If using the tool on pages with sensitive subjects (for example, suicide), ensure you monitor the feedback frequently and take action where needed.
+The tool should be added for short intervals and then removed while you make improvements.

 <nav role="navigation" class="mrgn-bttm-lg">
   <ul class="pager">